Checkmk/checkmk/CONTRIBUTING.md

 Python.

 This list is intended to grow in practice and does not claim to be exhaustive.

-In unexplained the existing code and the common understanding must first be seen as decisive in answering these questions.
+First orientate yourself on the existing code.
+If it doesn't fit these guidelines at all, it might be better to first orientate yourself on the existing code and adapt the code to these guidelines separately from any content changes.

 [Zen of Python](https://www.python.org/dev/peps/pep-0020/).